golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 `DemandSubscribed`

 Then the 'Demand' is sent to the network.
 The demand is a description of the resources and services that the requestor needs, the `payment platform` the requestor can use, together with the information on the image that the requestor intends to run on a provider.

-The `payment platform` is a combination of the token, the chain where the payment transaction will be executed, and the payment driver - a tool that facilitates the payment and enables both sides to confirm that the actual payment transaction was completed.
+{% alert level="info" %}

+You can read more about payment process [here](/docs/golem/payments).

+{% /alert %}

 The Yagna market module matches the demand with the offers from providers.
 The `offer` is a specification of the provider's resources, services, and accepted payment platforms.
 The pair of matched demand and offer is called a `proposal`.

 ### Proposal

-Then the Requestor is presented with proposals.
+The Requestor is presented with proposals.
 In the example below, you can see some detailed information from the offer: the provider's details, its resources, and capabilities.

 ```bash
 ProposalReceived {